-Occupied during the 1976-77 academic year, Burton Library is located near the center of campus and contains a large reading/research area, a spacious lobby, librarians' offices, a workroom, study rooms, and two special collections (The Mississippi Room and the Memorabilia Room).
-Burton Library also houses the Conference Room for the Phi Theta Kappa Honor Society.
-Total seating capacity for 250 patrons is strategically located in mostly individual carrels, and tables for group work.
+Occupied during the 1976-77 academic year, Burton Library is located near the center of campus and contains a large reading/research area, a spacious lobby featuring the 2020 Vision Café, librarians' offices, a workroom, study rooms, and two special collections (The Mississippi Room containing archival items and AV collectionand the Memorabilia Room).
+Total seating capacity for 135 patrons is strategically located in mostly individual carrels, computer stations and tables for group work.
 Shelving is provided for the housing of approximately 50,000 volumes.
-Provisions are made for non-book materials, including audiovisual resources in variety of formats and technologies.
+Provisions are made for non-book materials in variety of formats and technologies.
 Burton Library system is fully automated, manned by SirsiDynix.